UD-CISC275-S22/cis-scheduler-team-1/PERSONAS.md

 5) Sophomore computer science major
    Goal: plan out potential schedules for different concentrations, finalize how to graduate on time Main Barrier: different options, must decide which ones and how to plan to get all courses in time
+7) Senior computer science major
+   Goal: ensure that their graduation major/minor requirements have been met